Our nutrition team works with you to create a balanced and healthy relationship with food.

 *Referrals are approved on a case-by-case basis*

-Our integrative team offers massage, acupuncture and alternative medicines to supplement your eating disorder treatment.
+Our integrative team offers alternative medicines to supplement your eating disorder treatment.

 For patients who wish not to be medicated or wish to compliment any medications they are taking, naturopathic doctors are available to prescribe supplements.
 Supplements can be used for a variety of concerns from digestion, sleep, hormone balancing, anxiety relief, mood enhancement, nutrition optimization or immune health, all of which can be compromised when you have an eating disorder.